 Paragraphs of this document are broken into three parts:

-- "Guidance" provides a concise summary of requirements and recommendations. - "Explanation" provides a brief explanation of the reasoning behind the guidance provided. - "Example" provides one or more non-normative examples pertaining to the guidance.
+- "Guidance" provides a concise summary of requirements and recommendations.
+Guidance rules are normative.
+1 - "Explanation" provides a brief informative explanation of the reasoning behind the guidance provided. - "Example" provides one or more informative examples pertaining to the guidance.